jodastephen/railmodel/CR2-SwirlMax-SWLondon.md

 -------------------------------------
 * CR2 changing to District at VIC in 24-26m at 20tph
 * WIM-WAT changing to Northern (West End) at WAT changing to District at CHX in 28-34m at 18tph (+6m)
+* WIM-WAT changing to Victoria at VXH changing to District at VIC in 29-34m at 18tph (+7m)
 * CR2 changing to District at VIC in 32-34m at 10tph (+8m)
 * WIM-WAT changing to BAL-VIC at CLJ changing to District at VIC in 32-36m at 12tph (+9m)